alexandrelheinen/vector-view/README.md

 #### Some name rules to the plugin ####
 The name of the contact sensor must be "LINK_NAME_contact".
 For instance if you set it at the "l_hand" link, your contact sensor should be "l_hand_contact".
 Anyway be free to change this rule to something more intelligent.

-Even if force magnitude is plotted in real-ime, all output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file and can be plotted and afterwards analyzed from **scilab scripts**.

 ## Dependencies ##

 Just a list of required packages (and each one has it own dependencies):